 You’re smart, capable, and constantly bracing for guilt or conflict.
 People-pleasing got you far.
 But it’s also left you drained, resentful, and out of touch with your own needs.

-I’ve built this practice around the real-life challenges my clients face.
+This practice is built around the challenges that impact your life.
 Each of these paths offers focused, specialized support for what you’re carrying.

 This grounding guide was developed to support increased regulation and development of a personal plan for engaging skills to support regulation based on the level of stress, overwhelm, or activation being felt in a moment.